-Disneyland Paris in April?
-Yes, it may be cold, but I would still recommend it.
+Disneyland Paris?
+Yes, it may be called the happiest place on Earth and to be honest I would agree with this for about 3 days, but I would still recommend it.
 It’s true what they say, Disneyland is one of the most magical places on Earth, so wrap up warm and embrace the magic.
 I should know I’ve been many times.
 It’s not a cheap excursion, though, so it’s wise to plan a little in advance to maximise your trip and make the most of your visit.

 Getting There From the UK